ahpxna/AppOS/db/migrations/README.md

 `v_documents_pending_qa` (`034` → `041`), and `v_autofill_ready_values` (`038` → `041`) — all
 five are `041`'s own changes from the previous verification pass, and only changed `WHERE` clauses or appended trailing columns, never reordered anything, so no fix was needed there.

+## Third bug class found 2026-08-01: `CREATE TABLE IF NOT EXISTS` on a table an earlier migration already created with a different schema

+`CREATE TABLE IF NOT EXISTS` is a full no-op if the table already exists — it does not add new columns, so a later migration that assumes a richer schema than an earlier migration already committed will fail the moment it tries to index or select a column that was never added. `025_candidate_fact_semantic_dedup.sql` did this against `010_semantic_dedup.sql`, confirmed live: `010` creates `candidate_fact_dedup_groups` with `status`/no `dedup_version` etc.; `025`'s `CREATE TABLE IF NOT EXISTS` for the same table (with `group_status`, `dedup_version`, `member_count`, and 8 more new columns) is a silent no-op on any install that already ran `010` — which is every fresh install — and the next statement, `CREATE INDEX ...
+ON candidate_fact_dedup_groups(group_status)`, fails with `column "group_status" does not exist`.
+The same problem exists one table over:
+`candidate_fact_dedup_group_members` (also first created by `010`) is missing `similarity_to_canonical`/`source_rank`, which `v_candidate_fact_dedup_review` selects.

+`025a_fix_candidate_fact_dedup_schema.sql` already has the correct fix for both tables (`ALTER TABLE ...
+ADD COLUMN IF NOT EXISTS` for every new column, plus a backfill `UPDATE` for legacy rows) but runs after `025`, so — same story as the other two bug classes — it never got a chance to under a strict runner. **Fixed** by adding the same `ALTER TABLE ...
+ADD COLUMN IF NOT EXISTS` statements directly into `025`, mirroring `025a`'s column definitions, right after each `CREATE TABLE IF NOT EXISTS` and before the first statement that needs the new columns.
+Idempotent either way: a no-op if `025`'s own `CREATE TABLE` did fire (fresh table, columns already present).

+Cross-checked every `CREATE TABLE IF NOT EXISTS <name>` across all 44 files for the same table name appearing in more than one file with a later file assuming extra columns — only these two tables had the problem, both confined to `025`, both fixed above.

 ## If you add a new migration